signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="PcapAPIFlags"></a>
 # Pcap API Flags

-Following are definitions used by pktlib pcap APIs.
+Following are definitions used by pktlib pcap APIs

 ```c++
 #define PCAP_TYPE_LIBPCAP                     /* PCAP_TYPE_LIBPCAP and PCAP_TYPE_PCAPNG are returned by DSOpenPcap() in upper 16 bits of return value, depending on file type discovered */